devmonte/blog-articles/articles/git-branching-strategy.md

 cover_image:
 ---

-# How it started
+# Our Branching Strategy Journey

-Recently we had a discussion within our platform team about creating documentation for other teams about branching strategy for storing Infrastruture as Code files as well as application code.
-After some interesting and intensive discussion we agreed on Trunk Based branching strategy following Keep it Simple approach(KISS).
-I explored this topic wide and deep so decided to create this note for future reference and it might be helpfull for others.
-In this type of decissions it always depends and I think there is no silver bullet but it is good to make a thoughfull decission based on some disccusions.
+Recently, we had a discussion within our platform team about establishing recommendations and then creating documentation for other teams on branching strategies for storing Infrastructure as Code (IaC) files as well as application code.
+After some interesting and intensive discussions, we agreed on the Trunk-Based branching strategy, following the "Keep It Simple, Stupid" (KISS) approach.
+I explored this topic extensively and decided to create this note for future reference, which might also be helpful for others.
+In such decisions, the answer often lies in the specific context and requirements of the project.
+It depends on factors like team size, project complexity, and the desired pace of delivery.
+While there is no silver bullet, making a thoughtful decision based on informed discussions is crucial.

-# What we have and what we were considering?
+# Branching Strategies Compared

-There is a couple of different branching strategies from quite complex like Git flow to the simplest like Trunk based but there are a few more: Github flow, Gitlab flow, environment branching and so on...
+There are several branching strategies, ranging from the quite complex (like Git Flow) to the simplest (like Trunk-Based).
+Other notable strategies include GitHub Flow, GitLab Flow, Environment Branching, and more.

-In our case we were discussing mostly two strategies: environment branching and trunk based.
-Idea behind the first one was to have a secure approach where each environment has its own branch which allows better control over the source code and releases and reduce the chance of potential bugs.
-IN other hand we had trunk based which is very simple so easy to use.
+In our case, we focused primarily on storing Infrastructure as Code (IaC) files and, as a result, narrowed our discussion to two strategies: Environment Branching and Trunk-Based.
+The idea behind Environment Branching was to adopt a secure approach where each environment has its own branch.
+This allows better control over the source code and releases while reducing the chance of potential bugs.
+On the other hand, Trunk-Based branching is very simple and, therefore, easy to use.
+It involves a single main branch where developers integrate their changes continuously, enabling faster delivery and streamlined workflows.

-Below is a table comparing the two.
+Below is a table comparing the two:
 | Aspect                    | Environment Branching                            | Trunk Based                                     |
 |---------------------------|--------------------------------------------------|-------------------------------------------------|
 | **Complexity**            | High complexity with multiple branches to manage.| Simple, with a single branch as the source of truth. |